e-Invoicing

 Background

-If you'd like to make domestic sales in Taiwan, you must comply with that country's invoicing requirements.
+You must comply with that country's invoicing requirements to sell domestically in Taiwan.
 Specifically, you must adhere to them when the sale involves physical goods shipping from and to Taiwan or, in the case of transactions that only involve digital products, billing to that same country.

-If these conditions are met, Digital River Taiwan acts as the selling entity, which means specific information must be collected from customers and added to a Government Uniform Invoice (GUI).
+If you meet these conditions, Digital River Taiwan acts as the selling entity, which means collecting specific information from customers and adding it to a Government Uniform Invoice (GUI).

-Contact your Digital River representative to enable the Taiwan selling entity in your account.
+Contact your Digital River representative to add the Taiwan selling entity to your account.

 The Taiwanese government uses these invoices to boost revenue and minimize tax avoidance.

-Taiwan recently introduced electronic GUI mandates to reduce paper waste, which Digital River's e-invoicing service was built to help you comply with.
+Taiwan recently introduced electronic GUI mandates to reduce paper waste.
+We built the e-invoicing service to help you comply with this mandate.

 In B2C transactions, customers must designate a media, called a carrier, to associate the GUI number with their identity.
 Alternatively, they can donate their number to a charity on a pre-approved list.

 In B2B transactions, customers don't designate a carrier.
-They must, however, supply their tax identification number for inclusion on the GUI.
-They can't deduct their business expenses if they fail to do so.
+However, they must supply their tax identification number for inclusion on the GUI.
+If they fail to do so, they can't deduct their business expenses.

-After the sale, each GUI number is entered into a government-run lottery.
-This lottery incentivizes customers to request GUI numbers and only do business with merchants that issue them.
-Customers holding winning numbers are notified that they've won a cash prize, or their winnings are donated to the charity they selected.
+After making a purchase, each graphical user interface (GUI) number is entered into a government-run lottery.
+This lottery encourages customers to ask for GUI numbers and to only conduct business with merchants that provide them.
+Customers who hold winning numbers are informed that they have won a cash prize, or they can donate their winnings to the charity they choose.

 Using the e-invoicing service